My route across Egypt, Suez canal, Sinai peninsula, and Jordan.

-Nearing Cairo, ATC vectored me to about 25 miles east of the Great pyramids.
+Nearing Cairo, Egypt air traffic control vectored me to about 25 miles east of the Great pyramids.
 From there I crossed the Suez Canal and climbed to 13,000 ft for terrain clearance over the Sinai peninsula.
-I never could imagine the height of the mountains and associated late afternoon turbulence along this route.
+The turbulence over the mountains was very uncomfortable and I was glad to have installed a 5 point seat belt harness.

 I was excited to visit the middle east for the first time.
 I flew past biblical Mount Sinai where Moses received the Ten Commandments.
 Crossing over the Red Sea/Gulf of Aqaba, I turned north towards Aqaba International airport (Jordan) and was given an extraordinary reception upon landing.
 The entire international airport was opened for my arrival with hundreds of support staff.

 The next day I drove along the King's Highway past Wadi Rum and toured Petra.